FleekHQ/fleek-docs/docs/storage/fleek-storage-js.md

 ---
 Fleek provides everything you need to securely store files on IPFS and distribute them for the web applications.

 Fleek Storage JS is an SDK that will allow you to easily interact programatically with Fleek Storage.
-It allows getting file contant, hash, publicUrl, and uploading files.
+It allows getting file content, hash, publicUrl, and uploading files.

 ## Getting the API key